abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 certain laws of biology and *kamma*.
 These are natural laws that create the flow of arising and passing away.
 If we reflect, we can see how our expectations take us in a direction that sometimes leads to *dukkha*.
-For example, we get “the” diagnosis and we think, *Why me?
+For example, we get “the diagnosis” and we think, *Why me?
 I’ve done everything right.
 It’s too soon.
 Why should this happen?
 Going to doctors and having treatments isn’t what I was planning to do for the next few months or years!* We can feel extremely agitated and afraid in situations like this.
-Or maybe something in the material world breaks and we really don’t have time to deal with it—it feels frustrating.
+Or maybe something in the material world breaks, and we really don’t have time to deal with it—it feels frustrating.
 All of us experience these kinds of things, but we try to keep in mind and reflect that all of this—particularly the experience of old age,